efdourado/fs-memphis/README.md

 ## Run

-**1. Environment Variables**
-Create a local environment file by copying the example:
+**1. Create a local environment file by copying the example:

 ```bash
 cp .env.example .env